Graph Mixture Density Networks: Related Works

-The automatic and adaptive extraction of relational information from graph-structured data is another long-standing research topic \cite{sperduti_supervised_1997,frasconi_general_1998,micheli_neural_2009,scarselli_graph_2009}, that has recently found widespread application in social sciences, chemistry, and bioinformatics.
-In a recent past, graph kernels \cite{ralaivola_graph_2005,vishwanathan_graph_2010} were the main methodology to process structural information; while still effective and powerful, the drawback of graph kernels is the computational costs required to compute similarity scores between pairs of graphs.
+The automatic and adaptive extraction of relational information from graph-structured data is another long-standing research topic \cite{sperduti_supervised_1997,frasconi_general_1998,micheli_neural_2009,scarselli_graph_2009} that has found widespread application in social sciences, chemistry, and bioinformatics.
+In the recent past, graph kernels \cite{ralaivola_graph_2005,vishwanathan_graph_2010} were the main methodology to process structural information; while still effective and powerful, the drawback of graph kernels is the computational costs required to compute similarity scores between pairs of graphs.
 Nowadays, the ability to efficiently process graphs of arbitrary topology is made possible by a family of models called Deep Graph Networks\footnote{\citet{bacciu_gentle_2020} introduced the term in lieu of GNN to avoid ambiguities and to consider deep non-neural models as well.} (\DGN{}s).
-To propagate information across the graph, a DGN stacks graph convolutional layers that iteratively aggregate the neighbouring information of each node.
+A DGN stacks graph convolutional layers, which aggregate each node's neighboring states, to propagate information across the graph.
 The number of layers reflects the amount of contextual information that propagates \cite{micheli_neural_2009}, very much alike to receptive fields of convolutional neural networks \cite{lecun_convolutional_1995}.
 There is an increasingly growing literature on the topic which is not covered in this work, so we refer the reader to recent introductory texts and surveys \cite{bronstein_geometric_2017,battaglia_relational_2018,bacciu_gentle_2020,wu_comprehensive_2020}.

 For the above reasons, we propose the Graph Mixture Density Networks to combine the benefits of \MDN{}s and \DGN{}s.
-This is the first \DGN{} that can learn multimodal output distributions conditioned on arbitrary input graphs.
+To the best of our knowledge, this is the first \DGN{} that can learn multimodal output distributions conditioned on arbitrary input graphs.